timjs/framboos-naked/README.md

 [WSL]: https://docs.microsoft.com/en-us/windows/wsl/install

-## Trouble shoot
+## Troubleshoot

 #### Unsupported machine type `raspi2b`

-When you're using [WSL] it could be you'll get a significant older version of Qemu which does not recognise `raspi2b` as a virtualisation target.
+When you're using [WSL] it could be you'll get a significantly older version of Qemu which does not recognize `raspi2b` as a virtualization target.
 If you get the error:
 ```
 qemu-system-arm: -M raspi2b: unsupported machine type 'raspi2b'
 ```
 Please make sure you're using Qemu 6 or higher!

-#### Gtk initialisation failed
+#### Gtk initialization failed

-When you're Windows install is not completely up to date, you'll get a [WSL] version which is too old.
+When you're Windows install is not completely up to date, you'll get a [WSL] version that is too old.
 If you get the error:
 ```
 Unable to init server: Could not connect: Connection refused